larsenv/WiiShopliftChannel/README.md

 # Instructions

 1. Perform a NAND backup prior to using this tool.
+Also, make sure you are using the latest version of the tool.
+Older versions have major issues that could mess up things.
 2. Download **WiiXplorer** (if you are using a Wii) and the **Wii Shoplift Channel** application.
 3. Put the app and the **WAD** and **ticket** folder included in the zip file on your SD/USB.
 (If using a Wii U, you do not need to copy the ticket folder)
 4. Launch your favorite **WAD Manager** and install the patched **IOS56** for your corresponding system.
 5. If using a Wii, follow the instructions below for **Installing Tickets (WiiXplorer)** or **Installing Tickets (FTP)**.
 Otherwise, if you are using a Wii U, follow the instructions below for **Installing Tickets (Wii U Only)**.
 (WiiXplorer cannot install tickets properly on a Wii U)
+6. On the Wii Menu, you might get a message saying the Wii System Memory is full.
+We are not sure why this occurs, however you can then free up some space.
-6. Open **Wii Shoplift Channel** and select the game you want to download.
+7. Open **Wii Shoplift Channel** and select the game you want to download.
 The **Wii Shop Channel** will download the game, and it will appear on your **Wii Menu**.
 Also, if you enable the option to download directly to the SD, it may not work if the file size is too large

 ## Installing Tickets (WiiXplorer)